kemalyazici/shortcode-imdb/readme.txt

 12. [imdb style="transparent"]

 == Changelog ==

+= 3.4 - 2018-12-29 =
+* Added: Now you can change the title with aka via adding argument title="aka".
+* Fixed: Some css bugs fixed.

 = 3.3 - 2018-12-27 =
 * Fixed: Some css and db insert bugs has been cleaned.